-ESL teaching is one of the most in-demand jobs from home, too, in the country, with most of Filipino teachers teaching students of varied nationalities such as Chinese, Japanese, and South Koreans.
+ESL teaching is also one of the most in-demand jobs from home in the country, with most Filipino teachers teaching students of various nationalities, such as Chinese, Japanese, and South Koreans.
 They teach these international students to read, write, and converse in English.

 16. Sales Account Executive

-Salespeople usually finished a business degree.
-They have strong salesmanship skills, master communicator with emphasis on managing client accounts and maintaining relationships, and are also useful in numerical skills for presenting sales reports.
+Salespeople usually finish a business degree.
+They have strong salesmanship skills, are master communicators with an emphasis on managing client accounts and maintaining relationships, and are also useful in numerical skills for presenting sales reports.